roolebo/tianocore.github.io/Home.md

 There are multiple [[hardware platforms|EDK II Platforms]] using EDK II open source UEFI firmware, including [[MinnowBoard Max/Turbot|MinnowBoardMax]], [[MinnowBoard 3]], and [[Intel® Galileo Gen 2|Galileo]].
 This allows you to experiment and develop UEFI features on real hardware.

 TianoCore uses Bugzilla to track issues and feature requests.
 Please review [[Reporting Issues]] and [[Reporting Security Issues]] for more information.
 If you would like to contribute code or fix issues, please see [[How To Contribute]].
+The [[Tasks]] page has a list of priority work items.